This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - does not impose on the undertakings concerned restrictions that are not indispensable to the attainment of these objectives; and

 The above exemption criteria are cumulative, as per the EU model.
-Up until the enforcement of the Antitrust Law, the system of self-assessment, as introduced by EU Regulation 1/2003, was only partially adopted in Greece, given that a notification system remained mandatory (as per article 21 of L.703/77).
+Until the enforcement of the Antitrust Law, the system of self-assessment, as introduced by EU Regulation 1/2003, was only partially adopted in Greece, given that a notification system remained mandatory (as per article 21 of L.703/77).
 This formality has since been abolished and exemption applies automatically once the above criteria are cumulatively fulfilled.
 The burden of assessment lies with the undertakings involved.

 Abuse of dominance